 A. Crossings Between Baton Rouge and New Orleans:

-The latest surveys and dredge locations for the Crossings are included in the attached agenda.
-The MVN continues dredging full channel dimensions (500 feet) on the Crossings with all three of the dustpan dredges (WALLACE McGEORGE, JADWIN and HURLEY).
+The latest surveys for the Crossings Between Baton and New Orleans are included in the attached agenda.
+The surveys identify considerable shoaling on the Crossings.
+The MVN is actively dredging with all three dustpan dredges: HURLEY, JADWIN and WALLACE McGEORGE.

 D. Head of Passes, Hopper Dredge Disposal Area (HDDA):